 If you want to know how to create the best Pinterest Pins, then remember, a picture can say a thousand words.
 This is why pictures are perfect for creating curiosity and highlighting your pins.

-3. Use Text on your Pins to Show what your pins are about
+3. Use Text on your Pins

 Text lets viewers know exactly what they can expect from your post.
 You can also create curiosity and build a sense of intrigue through the good use of text in your posts.
 Stick to short sentences and phrases as too many words can be overwhelming and hard to read whilst scrolling.